What to Ask at Your First Coaching Session

 Get the most out of your first coaching session with this guide to the key questions to ask, and learn how to prepare to get the maximum benefits from your coach from day one of your interactions.

-It can be ironic that the hardest lesson people have to learn is that it is never too late to learn anything.
+It’s ironic that the hardest lesson people have to learn is that it is never too late to learn anything.
 This is especially true in our professional lives as well – even people who would regard themselves as mature in their careers can always learn something new and useful.

 Preparing for your first coaching session